 NASA Idaho Space Grant Consortium and Idaho NASA Established Program to Stimulate Competitive Research: Research opportunities and student internships with NASA are available.

-Grants for Innovation: If you own an existing for-profit business (not a start-up) that is engaged in the development of new processes or technologies or uses natural resources in an innovative way, you may qualify for a research grant.
+Federal Grant Resources: If you own an existing for-profit business that is engaged in the development of new processes or technologies, research activities, or uses natural resources in an innovative way, you may qualify for a grant.
 To find grant opportunities, see:

 - Grants.gov